brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 02.md

 ## 3.6 Data Ethics and Governance

 + Data Ethics and Governance together must keep up-to-date on legal changes, and reduce the risks of ethical impropriety by ensuring employees are aware of their obligations.
-+ Data governance must set standards and policies for and provide oversight of dat ahandling practices.
++ Data governance must set standards and policies for and provide oversight of data handling practices.
 + Employees must expect fair handling, prtecton from reporting possible breaches, and non-interference in their personal lives.
-+ Data
++ Data governace has a particular oversight requirement to review plans and decisions proposed by Business Intellegence, anylyticsm and Data Science studies.

 # Discussion Topic: Bias in Data Management